SEC-045: COVID-19 Health & Safety Requirement – Prevalence Testing, Face Masks, Physical Distancing, Events and Gatherings, and Visitors

-If a student violates these rules:
+If a student violates the prevalence testing requirement:

 - Minor violations – will ideally be addressed in the moment by an active bystander (e.g., offering a forgetful student a mask) and/or through an educational discussion (e.g., student meeting with residence life or other staff).
 We will encourage peer engagement and bystander intervention by faculty, staff, and students in training programs and other communications, consistent with our broader social norming campaign.

 - Serious violations – will be routed to the University Judiciary Committee (UJC) and also evaluated for immediate interim disciplinary suspension by the Office of the Dean of Students (ODOS); through this administrative process, ODOS can suspend a student from in-person learning/activities (i.e., allow them to continue with remote learning) or all enrollment (no remote learning).
 The interim suspension includes a no-trespass order from Grounds enforceable through the University Police Department.
 The definition of what is a “serious” violation will be fact-bound, though we expect it will include repeated violations by the same individual or organization, those that constitute a refusal to comply when warned or encouraged, and large events in plain, intentional disregard of size and distance limitations.

 - Widespread violations – will be a factor in determining whether and when to close the University to students and in-person classes and to request that students return home.

 If an employee fails to comply with requirements of this policy, it may result in disciplinary action in accordance with relevant University policies.

 Details on enforcement for faculty, staff, and contractors are being developed and will be added to this policy once ready.

 Effective Term of the Policy: This policy will remain in effect indefinitely until federal, state, local, and/or University directives deem a face covering or physical distancing is no longer necessary or recommended to help reduce the spread of COVID-19.